Capital K9s has provided all support for the Madison Police Department K9 unit since its inception in 2004.

 Capital K9s Organization

-In 2004, MPD Sgt.
+In 2004, Madison Police Department Sgt.
 Chris Boyd (Ret.) worked on a joint drug enforcement task force with a drug-sniffing Dutch Shepherd, K9 Arno.
 When the task force ended, K9 Arno – who had years of work-life ahead – was out of a job.
 Sgt.
 Boyd lobbied MPD administration to create a K9 unit, but there was no money in the budget.
 In Anchorage Alaska, after a police officer was killed searching a warehouse for a suspect (a job that a police K9 does really well), local residents started a charity to provide K9s to their police force, which gave Sgt.
 Boyd the idea to ask for similar support from the Madison community.

 Capital K9s is a